micrjames/Form.ts/README.md

   // use the data here
 });
 ```
+Within the constructor, a submit event listener is added to the form.
 It is possible to gain access to the various components that are returned from the form.
 For example, in testing the form functionality of a project, it would be necessary to be able to test the components pof a particular form.

 We can access the underlying form that was passed to the constructor through the getter method.
 A use case, here, might be one in which we don't know the particular configuration of the dom elements.